danelahman/lograc-2022/README.md

 # Classroom computers' peculiarities

-As noted above, the Agda version installed on the classroom computers is unfortunately out of date.
-This should not pose problems for week 1 exercises, but will likely cause problems for later weeks' exercises and your individual project work.
-Therefore, as also noted above, we recommend you install an up to date version of Agda on your own laptop/computer and use that to work on the exercises and your project work.
+As noted earlier, the Agda version installed on the classroom computers is currently out of date (v.2.6.0.1 vs v.2.6.2.1) but will hopefully be updated before the first exercise classes in week 1.

 Another peculiarity on the classroom computers is the bad interaction of Agda and the way that your user directories (the `U:\` drive) are